 \section{Abstract}

 We present a product formula for the initial parts of the sparse resultant associated to an arbitrary family of supports, generalizing a previous result by Sturmfels.
-This allows to compute the homogeneities and degrees of the sparse resultant, and its evaluation at systems of Laurent polynomials with smaller supports.
-We obtain a similar product formula for some of the initial parts of the principal minors of the Sylvester-type square matrix associated to a mixed subdivision of a polytope.
+This allows to compute the homogeneities and degrees of this sparse resultant, and its evaluation at systems of Laurent polynomials with smaller supports.
+We obtain an analogous product formula for some of the initial parts of the principal minors of the Sylvester-type square matrix associated to a mixed subdivision of a polytope.

-Applying these results, we prove that the sparse resultant can be computed as the quotient of the determinant of such an square matrix by a certain principal minor, under suitable hypothesis.
+Applying these results, we prove that under suitable hypothesis, the sparse resultant can be computed as the quotient of the determinant of such a square matrix by one of its principal minors.
 This generalizes the classical Macaulay formula for the homogeneous resultant, and confirms a conjecture of Canny and~Emiris.